Hidden Convexity in the l0 Pseudonorm: Hidden convexity in the pseudonorm

 Therefore, for all \( \primal \in \RR^d \), we have

 This ends the proof. \end{proof}

-With Proposition~\ref{pr:calL0}, we dispose of expressions that make it possible to obtain more involved formulas for the function~${\cal L}_0$.
-For instance, in Proposition~\ref{pr:KKT_optimization_problem_calL0} we provide characterization of the optimal solutions of the minimization problem~\eqref{eq:pseudonormlzero_convex_minimum}.
-With these results, we will now obtain graphical representations and mathematical formulas for the proper convex lsc function~${\cal L}_0$ on~$\RR^2$.
+With Proposition~\ref{pr:calL0}, we dispose of expressions that make it possible to obtain more involved formulas for the function~${\cal L}_0$ in~\eqref{eq:definition_calL0}.
+In particular, we will now obtain graphical representations and mathematical formulas for the proper convex lsc function~${\cal L}_0$ on~$\RR^2$.